rechenplan/fruityos/peel/by/README.md

 # by bootstrap compiler

-by is a bootstrap compiler for the y;uzu language. yuzu is inspired by lua and the b programming language. specifically, the version of the b programming language presented at https://web.archive.org/web/20150611114427/https://www.bell-labs.com/usr/dmr/www/kbman.pdf. this directory will be the home of the yuzu bootstrapping compiler. the yuzu bootstrapping compiler will be written in c, with a later rewrite of the yuzu compiler written in yuzu planned down the road.
+by is a bootstrap compiler for the yuzu language. yuzu is inspired by lua and the b programming language. specifically, the version of the b programming language presented at https://web.archive.org/web/20150611114427/https://www.bell-labs.com/usr/dmr/www/kbman.pdf. this directory will be the home of the yuzu bootstrapping compiler. the yuzu bootstrapping compiler will be written in c, with a later rewrite of the yuzu compiler written in yuzu planned down the road.

 ## parser notes